satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.
-Reviewers could also focus on portions of the article that reflect their expertise and interests, but they would of course have the opportunity to provide feedback on an entire article.
+Reviewers could also focus on portions of the article that reflect their expertise and interests; but they would, of course, have the opportunity to provide feedback on an entire article.
 Furthermore, they would not be held responsible every aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for tacit approval.
 This will lessen burden placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of